blacklightpy/vaultofknowledge/🗺️ World Exploration/Culture/Muslim Culture.md

 - ibn - Son of
 - Hijra: The move from Mecca to Medina
 - Hijri Year: It is the calendar era used in the Islamic calendar (from 622 CE), which is based on lunar years (354-355 days a year)
-- AH: Anno Hegirae (romanized) - referring to the Islamic calendar years
+- AH: Anno Hegirae (Romanized) - referring to the Islamic calendar years
 # Main Definitions
 - Islam: Submission to Allah
 - Muslim: One who submits
-- Quran: The Recitation (of the word of Allah)
+- Qur'an: The Recitation (of the word of Allah)
-# Branches of Islam
+# Sects of Islam
+- Sunni
+- Shi'a
 - Ibadi (popular in Oman)
-- Sunni
-- Shia
 # The Quran
-- Al Qu'uran, translates to the "word of god".
+- Al Qur'an, translates to the "word of god".
 - Allah is the god of the world
 - A Muslim is one who follows the words of Allah
 - Iblis is the name of Al-Shaytan, the devil